K-P-creator/RealtimeAudioVis/readme.md

 The testing suite for AudioVis uses the Google Test framework.
 There is a limited number of tests at the moment, but more are planned.
 There is a test executable available to run in the build directory after building.
 I'm still working on configuring CI with github actions.

+### CI

+The CI runs through github actions.
+Note that there will be no valid audio device in this case.
+In order to fully validate all tests, tests must be run locally with a valid audio device.